ThoughtWorksInc/objective8/docs/DOCKER.md

 * Objective8
 * Nginx

 First, open the *objective8_docker_config_template* found in the */ops* directory, enter your credentials and save the file.
 This will be used in both postgres and objective8.
+You can find more information about the configuration variables [here](./CONFIG.md).

 ## Postgres Container